Project

 Actions #3

-Updated by Oliver Hader about 5 years ago
+Updated by Oliver Hader over 5 years ago

 Exactly, the range limitation has been added in order to avoid brute force attacks which lead to many cache entries - the StaticRangeMapper is just mitigating that to 1000, PageRouter has a similar maximum on StaticMappableAspectInterface implementations set to 10000 (for all affected mappers/aspects).